Effects of advertising on teen body image: Effects on society

-Effects on young women
+Effects on women and girls

 A study by A. Chris Downs and Sheila Harrison from Sex Roles found that one out of every 3.8 television commercials has a message about attractiveness in it.
 They determined that viewers receive roughly 5,260 advertisements related to attractiveness per year (or at least 14 per day).
 Of these messages, 1,850 of them are specifically about beauty.

 In a study published in the Journal of Advertising, Marketing professors Mary Martin and James Gentry noted that images of blonde, thin women are predominant in mass media and that these characteristics are often portrayed as being ideal.
 Martin and Gentry also found that advertising can "impose a sense of inadequacy on young women's self-concepts".
 This is because girls and young women tend to compare their physical attractiveness to the physical attractiveness of models in advertisements.
 They then experience lowered self-esteem if they do not feel that they look like the models in advertisements.

 Today's models weigh 23 percent less than the average woman, while the average model two decades ago weighed eight percent less than the average woman.
 This currently prevalent media ideal of thinness is met by only about five percent of the population.

 Additionally, a study of Seventeen magazine concluded that the models featured in this popular teen magazine were far less curvy than those portrayed in women's magazines.
 It was also noted that the hip-to-waist ratio had decreased in these models from 1970 to 1990.

 In a study published in Sex Roles, psychologists Heidi Posavac, Steven Posavac, and Emil Posavac found that many young women will express dissatisfaction with their bodies, particularly with their body weight, when they are exposed to images of thin models who are slimmer than the average woman.
 Early researchers in the area of sex roles in the mass media examined a large number of ads at a time in order to classify and count particular types of representation (Rakow 1986).

 Expressing similar sentiments, an aspiring young model was quoted as saying, "Deep down I still want to be a supermodel...
 As long as they're there, screaming at me from the television, glaring at me from the magazines, I'm stuck in the model trap.
 Hate them first.
 Then grow to like them.
 Love them.
 Emulate them.
 Die to be them.
 All the while praying the cycle will come to an end."

 Academic researchers Philip Myers Jr. and Frank Biocca concluded, in their study published in the Journal of Communication, that a woman's self-perceived body image can change after watching a half-an-hour of television programming and advertising.
 Researchers Yoku Yamamiya and Thomas F. Cash concluded through their study that "Even a 5 minute exposure to thin-and-beautiful media images results in a more negative body image state than does exposure to images of neutral object."